Project started in 2015

 The initial aim was to establish a network of Bourbaki-style collaborators in a synchronized way working on the gap and injecting rigor in policy-making and decision-making under fat tails.

-Taleb, N.N., "The law of large numbers under fat tails"(in progress).
+Taleb, N.N., "The law of large numbers under fat tails".
 This the central idea; it shows where statistical inference is BS and explores more rigorous estimation of the mean of the sum of fat-tailed random variables.
 A YouTube presentation here at MIT Big Data Luncheon.

 The inequality papers (apply to all measures of concentration, not just inequality):